abhinav-88/Node-js-The-Complete-Guide/02-understanding-basics/README.md

 * So entire node process uses one thread on our computer it's running on.
 * If you eventually were to unregister( can do with process.exit), it would end.
 * Process.exit hard exited our event loop.

+## Controlling the Node.js Process
+* Want to quit your running Node.js server?
+* You can always do that by pressing CTRL + C in the terminal/ command prompt window where you started your server (i.e. where you ran node app.js).

+## Understanding Requests
+* Edit app.js
+* Run node app.js